-This very tasty mushroom can be found in small groups in all types of woodland, more often with beech or birch.
-It can also be found in open pasture.
+This very tasty mushroom can be found in small groups in woodland, more often with beech or birch.
 A delight to come across, but be careful of other foragers as they can be quite territorial over their Chanterelle patches!

 All types of woodland but mainly with beech in England and birch in Scotland and usually growing in moss.

-The False chanterelle ,Hygrophoropsis aurantiaca, pictured, looks similar but is more orangey yellow, when cut in half it does not have the white flesh of the true Chanterelle but is concolourous with the cap, and its gills are more crowded.
+The False Chanterelle (Hygrophoropsis aurantiaca), pictured, looks similar but is more orangey yellow, when cut in half it does not have the white flesh of the true Chanterelle but is concolorous with the cap, and its gills are more crowded.
 Said to be edible but poor in older books, it can apparently cause food poisoning symptoms and even hallucinations for some people so it’s better avoided.

-The poisonous Jack O’Lantern, Omphalotus olearius, is a very rare mushroom in Britain, it grows on deciduous wood, it has true gills and is darker orange in colour.
+The poisonous Jack O’Lantern (Omphalotus illudens), is a very rare mushroom in Britain, it grows on deciduous wood, it has true gills and is darker orange in colour.

 Taste / Smell

-Excellent, sweet and slightly peppery.
+Excellent, sweet.
 Chanterelles smell fruity, quite like apricots.